dimrnhhh/moneytopia/README.md

 [<img src="art/get-it-on-github.webp" alt="Get it on GitHub" height="80">](https://github.com/dimrnhhh/moneytopia/releases/latest)

 ## Features
+- Material 3 (Material You) UI with Dynamic Color
+- Automatic light/dark mode
+- Multi-language (currently available: en-US, id-ID)
 - Recent transactions within the last 24 hours
 - A report that contains all expenses
 - Expenses in a line chart view
-- Swipe able action to display expenses from a certain period of time
+- Swipe-able action to display expenses from a certain period of time
-- Delete all expense records or delete them one by one
+- Delete all expense records or delete them one by one, and
+- No unnecessary permissions needed to use this app

 ## Light Mode
 <div align="center">